top of page

 Father, daughter, and the devil.
 Pittsburgh

-Sports fans gathering on Christmas Day to celebrate the clash of two mighty teams.
+Steelers fans gathering on Christmas Day to celebrate the savage clash of two mighty teams.

 Eat'n Park restaurant, Pittsburgh